marksimpson82/blog/content/blog/2012-10-25-the-fundamentals-of-automated-testing-narrow-focused.md

 ## A minor improvement

-OK, so .. there’s a lot of things happening and we want to simplify matters.
+OK, so .. there's a lot of things happening and we want to simplify matters.
 The obvious thing is to split each of these situations / asserts into their own tests.

 A developer then creates the following: